hpe-dev-incubator/hpe-dev-portal/content/blog/kubernetes-monitoring-using-prometheus-and-grafana-in-hpe-greenlake-for-private-cloud-enterprise.md

 }
 ```

-There are a few things worth noting in above config file:
+There are a few things worth noting in above Terraform config file:

 <style> li { font-size: 100%; line-height: 23px; max-width: none; } </style>

 * In Grafana, the persistence by default is disabled.
-In case Grafana pod gets terminated for some reason, you will lose all your data.
-In production deployment, such as HPE GreenLake for Containers, this needs to be enabled by setting *persistence.enabled* as *true* to prevent any data lose.
+In case Grafana Pod gets terminated for some reason, you will lose all your data.
+In production deployment, such as HPE GreenLake for Containers, this needs to be enabled, by setting *persistence.enabled* as *true*, to prevent any data lose.
-* In Prometheus, the *DaemonSet* deployment of the node exporter is trying to mount the *hostPath* volume to the container root “/”, which violates against one deployed OPA (Open Policy Agent) policy to the K8s cluster for FS mount protections.
+* In Prometheus, the *DaemonSet* deployment of the node exporter is trying to mount the *hostPath* volume to the container root “/”, which violates against one deployed OPA (Open Policy Agent) policy to the K8s cluster for filesystem (FS) mount protections.
 The DaemonSet deployment will never be ready, keep showing the warning events as *Warning  FailedCreate daemonset-controller  Error creating: admission webhook "soft-validate.hpecp.hpe.com" denied the request: Hostpath ("/") referenced in volume is not valid for this namespace because of FS Mount protections.*.
 You need disable the *hostRootFsMount*, together with *hostNetwork* and *hostPID*, to comply with the security policy in the cluster.
 * Both Prometheus and Grafana services are deployed as *NodePort* service types.
-Those services will be automatically mapped to the gateway host with automatically generated ports for easy access and configuration.
+Those services will be mapped to the gateway host with automatically generated ports for easy access and service configuration.

 #### Initialize working directory

-With above main.tf config file, the working directory can be initialized by running the following command:
+With above *main.tf* config file, the working directory can be initialized by running the following command:

 ```markdown
     $ terraform init